Chinese Wedding Tradition, Custom, Preparation, Engagement, Procedure, and Rite.

 Sending of Dowry

-Before the wedding day, now some people do it on the wedding day, the bride’s parents would send dowry to the groom (this varies in different historical stages, geography, social status, and financial situations).
+Before the wedding day, today some people do it on the wedding day, the bride’s parents send dowries to the groom (this varies in different historical stages, geography, social status, and financial situations).

-The dowry has been an important representative of the bride’s family background, social status, and how much her parents cared about her well-being.
+The dowry is an essential representative of the bride’s family background, social status, and how much her parents cared about her well-being.

 Jade Chinese Cabbage, One of Dowries of Princess Jin, the Imperial Concubine of the Emperor Guangxu (1875 — 1908) — Taipei Palace Museum